 - Electric stoves heat up your cookware more evenly

-Firstly, think about your classic electric stove: you can turn on the heat and it takes a number of minutes before the element actually gets up to the temperature you have set it to.
+Firstly, think about your classic electric (or glass top) stove: you can turn on the heat and it takes a number of minutes before the element actually gets up to the temperature you have set it to.

 This in turn gives your means that the heat disperses more evenly across your cookwares surfaces and reduces the risk of having some parts of the pan that are much hotter or colder than other parts.

 When you fire up your gas stove, it provides your set heat almost instantly to the bottom of the cookware.

 Compare this to the more even (yet not perfect) heating pattern of an electrical stove –